-During the reporting period, one (1) application for an emergency authorisation, which was approved, was inspected.
-The warrant file was found to be compliant with the requirements of the Act.
+During the reporting period, seven applications for an emergency authorisation, which were approved, was inspected.
+The warrant files were found to be compliant with the requirements of the Act.

 2.2.1 Section 40 Prohibition on use, communication, publication of protected information